signalogic/SigSRF_SDK/mediaTest_readme.md

 where N can be 0 to set stdout to non-blocking, 1 to to poll stdout before writing, and 2 for no action (i.e. leave stdout as-is).
 The default mode is non-blocking; however if this causes any problems with other applications or processes running on the same server, modes 1 or 2 may be helpful.

-The purpose of non-blocking stdout is to avoid blocking mediaMin and mediaTest threads, both application and packet/media worker threads, when they write console output. stdout blocking can especially be a problem for remote terminals, for example when inconsistent network connectivity is present or other connectivity issues arise.
+The purpose of non-blocking stdout (mode 0) is to avoid blocking application and/or packet/media worker threads when they write to console output. stdout blocking can especially be a problem for remote terminals, for example when network connectivity is inconsistent or temporarily unavailable.
 For mediaMin real-time and performance sensitive operations, blocked threads can result in wrong output.
 Blocked threads are detected and logged with preemption messages, as described above in [Real-Time Performance](#user-content-realtimeperformance).

+In mode 1 stdout is polled to determine whether it's currently blocked.
+If the polling times out, for example due to context switching delays, a timeout constant is used to limit the number of retries.
+This constant varies widely from system to system; to determine the retry limit the host system is profiled on-the-fly.

-With mode 0 or 1 active, in the event stdout doesn't output some messages due to connectivity blocking, you may see a message similar to the following when mediaMin or mediaTest finishes:
+When mode 0 or 1 are active, in the event stdout doesn't output some messages due to connectivity blocking, you may see a message similar to the following when mediaMin or mediaTest finishes:

     Console output may be incomplete due to stdout blocking (0x), errors (12x), or timeouts (0x); please consult event log xxx_event_log.txt for complete stats and message history